wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 ```
 To be able to practice conversion to BUFR, the student VM also comes with eccodes, synop2bufr and csv2bufr pre-installed:

-Check the eccodes version via the `bufr_dump`-command:
+Check the eccodes version via the `bufr_dump` command:
 ```bash
 bufr_dump -V
 ```